Julián Alvarez: 2024–25: Debut season

-On 12 August 2024, La Liga club Atlético Madrid confirmed the signing of Alvarez on a six-year deal reportedly worth up to €95 million (£81.8 million), which became a club-record departure for City.
+On 12 August 2024, La Liga club Atlético Madrid confirmed the signing of Alvarez on a six-year deal reportedly worth up to €95 million (£81.8 million) with a release clause of €500 million (£427.1 million).
+His signing became a club-record departure for City.

 On 19 August, he made his debut for the club, as a substitute, in a 2–2 draw against Villarreal in the league.
-On 26 September, Alvarez scored his first goal for the club in the 90th minute of a 1–0 victory over Celta Vigo.
+On 15 September, Alvarez scored his first goal for the club in the 90th minute of a 3–0 victory over Valencia.
 On 12 March 2025, Atlético Madrid and Real Madrid went to penalties after tying 2–2 on aggregate in the round of 16 of the UEFA Champions League.
 Alvarez took Atlético's second penalty, but slipped as he took it yet appeared to successfully convert it, however through the video assistant referee it was determined that Alvarez had slightly touched the ball with his standing foot before striking it, causing the goal to be disallowed for double-touching the ball.
 Real Madrid would go on to win the penalty shoot-out 4–2 and advance to the next round.
 A day later, UEFA released a statement explaining that the decision to disallow Alvarez's penalty was the correct one, but that they would enter discussions with FIFA and IFAB to determine whether the rule should be reviewed in cases in which the double touch is clearly unintentional.
-On 24 September 2025, he scored a winning hat-trick against Rayo Vallecano.
+He concluded his debut season with Atlético Madrid as the club's top scorer in all competitions, registering 29 goals and six assists.

+2025–26: Record-breaking season and transfer dispute

+On 24 September 2025, he scored a winning hat-trick in a 3–2 victory against Rayo Vallecano.
+On 29 April 2026, he converted a penalty in a 1–1 draw against Arsenal in the Champions League semi-final first leg, reaching a club-record ten goals in a single campaign, and becoming the fastest South American player to reach 25 goals in the competition, doing so in 41 matches and surpassing the previous record held by Lionel Messi.